The Edgewater is just minutes away from world famous Seattle attractions.

 They say the only thing better than having a boat is having a friend with a boat.
 And for over 60 years Argosy has been proud to be Seattle’s “friend with a boat,” showing locals and visitors a side of Seattle they rarely get to see.

-A hands-on musical “Experience” for all ages, the EMP is a must visit for the musically inclined.
+A hands-on musical “Experience” for all ages, the MoPOP is a must visit for the musically inclined.
 The exhibits are varied, many are interactive, and the collection of Jimi Hendrix memorabilia is an “Experience” second to none.
-From the website: EMP is a one-of-a-kind music museum combining interactive and interpretive exhibits to tell the story of the creative, innovative and rebellious expression that defines American popular music.
-Featuring a world-class collection of artifacts, unique architecture by Frank O. Gehry, state-of-the-art technology, and exciting interactive presentations, EMP will encourage visitors of all ages and backgrounds to experience the power and joy of music in its many forms.
+From the website: MoPOP is a one-of-a-kind music museum combining interactive and interpretive exhibits to tell the story of the creative, innovative and rebellious expression that defines American popular music.
+Featuring a world-class collection of artifacts, unique architecture by Frank O. Gehry, state-of-the-art technology, and exciting interactive presentations, MoPOP will encourage visitors of all ages and backgrounds to experience the power and joy of music in its many forms.

 Seattle Great Wheel